 Illinois has been one of the most proactive states when it comes to distracted driving prevention.
 It outlawed texting and driving in 2010 and the use of “electronic communication devices” while driving in 2012.
 Additionally, it elevated these offenses to moving violations in 2019.
 Despite having some of the most aggressive laws in the nation, distracted driving in Illinois is still a significant cause of Chicago car accidents.

-The National Highway Traffic Safety Administration (NHTSA) claims that distracted driving car accident fatalities have reached a 16-year high, while the Illinois Department of Transportation (IDOT) claims that law enforcement issued thousands of distracted driving citations in 2021.
+The National Highway Traffic Safety Administration (NHTSA) claims that distracted driving car crash fatalities have reached a 16-year high, while the Illinois Department of Transportation (IDOT) claims that law enforcement issued thousands of distracted driving citations in 2021.
 To help you and the drivers in your family understand the dangers of distracted driving in Illinois and avoid accidents, the Chicago injury lawyers at Lerner and Rowe offer the following guide.

 Types of Distracted Driving